 The period during which the wheels mentioned above were buried in terps in Frisia was roughly between 500 BC and AD 100, and the wheel symbols and rituals might have been copied or inherited from the Celts.
 The Celts still present in the wider region of Frisia during this era.
 Just as Thor was in a way the successor of Tharanis.

 Besides the fact the vowel systems of the pre-Old Frisian language is similar to the vowel system of the Celtic speech that used be spoken in the Netherlands, also the names of the two Frisian kings might give a Celtic heritage or influence away.
 They were King Verritus and King Malorix who went to Rome in the year AD 58 to plead in person to -yes!- Emperor Nero himself.
-Their plea was to use the land north of the river Rhine, north of the limes.
+Their plea was to use the land north of the limes, possibly the land surrounding the River IJssel (Van de Bunt, 2020).
 Both king names are Celtic.
 Verritus means ‘strong runner’ and Malorix means ‘praise king’ in Celtic speech.
 By the way, the journey of the two Frisian kings has been documented by the Romans.
-In our blog post The Killing Fields, that of the Celts we wrote more about the Frisii and their possible Celtic origin.
+In our blog post The Killing Fields, that of the Celts we wrote more about the Frisii and their possible (partial) Celtic origin.